How To Manage Endometriosis Naturally, According To An Integrative Doctor

 - Fill up on fiber: When estrogen is running wild, it not only can increase the size and number of the endometrial tissue, but certain forms of it also contribute to inflammation.
-Getting enough fiber (at least 25 grams per day) and having a daily bowel movement are essential for reducing inflammation, overall body toxin load, and eliminating excess estrogen.
+Getting enough fiber (at least 25 grams per day) and having a daily bowel movement are essential for reducing inflammation and eliminating excess estrogen.

 - Consider supplements: I recommend taking one to two tablespoons of freshly ground flax seed daily in a smoothie, or mixed into food, to support elimination of excess estrogen.
 If constipation is a problem, consider 600 mg of magnesium citrate before bed each night to ensure a healthy movement the next morning.